markcot/fundamentals-project/README.md

 - **Dates** September 2019 to November 2019

 #### Introduction
 This document is my marked down file for the GMIT module 'Fundamentals of Data Analysis' project.
-The project includes a review and analysis of the well known 'tips' dataset.
-The analysis of the dataset is undertaken using a jupyter notebook (https://jupyter.org/), which is included in this repository as 'tips-analysis.ipynb'.
-The notebook utilises the python programming langauge (https://www.python.org/) to analyse the dataset.
+The project includes a review and analysis of the well-known 'tips' dataset.
+My analysis of the dataset is undertaken using a jupyter notebook (https://jupyter.org/), which is included in this repository as 'tips-analysis.ipynb'.
+This jupyter notebook utilises the python programming language (https://www.python.org/) to analyse the dataset.

-The jupyter notebook can be viewed as a read only on the GitHub repository page https://github.com/markcot/fundamentals-project.
+The jupyter notebook can be viewed as a read only file on the GitHub repository page https://github.com/markcot/fundamentals-project.
 This repository may be cloned to a local hard drive and run locally using jupyter notebook from the command line or terminal.
+When the notebook is first opened, the user should start by running all of code in the notebook.
+Select from the drop down option 'Restart & Run All' under the menu heading 'Kernel'.

 The 'tips' dataset is already preloaded in the python seaborn module.
-A csv file of the 'tips' dataset is included in this repository for information.
+A csv file of the tips dataset called 'tips.csv' is included in this repository for information.
 The source of this csv file is https://raw.githubusercontent.com/mwaskom/seaborn-data/master/tips.csv.

 #### Project Plan

-##### Description
+##### Setup
 - Create and Initialise the GitHub repository
 - Create the jupter notebook
 - Load the csv

+##### Description
-- Undertake desk review of previous anaylyse of the database
+- Undertake desk review of previous analysis of the database
-- Summarise the data variables
+- Describe the data variables
-- Get ranges of variable max, min, average, outliers, etc.
+- Get ranges of numberic variables max, min, average, median
+- Review % of smokers and % of males/female
+- Review days of the week
-- Display plots of the variables to further describe the variable
+- Display plots to further describe the variables

 ##### Regression
-- Compare variables 'total bill' and 'tip' amount
+- Compare variables total_bill and tip
 - Discuss the relationship between the variables
-- Plot data points comparisons
+- Plot comparisons of data points
 - Review distribution of tip/total_bill percentage
+- Review sum of total_bill and tip.
+How often do it round to 0 cent

 ##### Analyse
 - Based on the initial description select a number of interesting variables
 - Undertake a detailed analyse of these variable relationships
-- Analyse patterns in smokers versus non-smoker
+- Review patterns in smokers versus non-smoker
-- Analyse patterns in meal times and days of the week
+- Review patterns in meal times and days of the week
+- Review party size compared to total_bill and tip

 ##### Conclusion
-- Decribe the conclusion of the results.
+- Summarise conclusions of the analysis.